emmakulla/Team-Cool-25/content/MiaGiargiari/phase4blogpost.md

 I also worked on a visualization for Cara Day's persona based on mock data.
 Emma did complete the visalizations for the mock data though.
 I also went through all of the visualizations that I created and tweaked them all to fit better in the web app and make sense in context of the personas that they were made for.

-In regards to our team blog, I added explanations for the recommendation machine learning model and .
+In regards to our team blog, I added explanations for the recommendation machine learning model as well as all of the visualizations I did work on.
+Lastly, we did a lot of practicing for our final presentation to polish it and professionalize it.

+I am so excited to present to everyone the product of our team's hard work and incredible effort, and I am so proud of the app that we were able to create!